DeiC-HPC/cotainr/doc/user_guide/conda_env.rst

 Pip packages from private repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A pip package from a private repository behind an ssh key may be installed by enabling `ssh-agent forwarding <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding>`_ on the host machine using `cotainr`.
+A pip package from a private GitHub repository accessible using an ssh key may be installed by enabling `ssh-agent forwarding to GitHub <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding>`_ on the host machine on which `cotainr` is used.

-With `my_conda_env.yml` as
+For example, with `my_conda_env.yml` containing the following:

 .. code-block:: yaml
     :caption: my_conda_env.yml